steakknife/REActivityViewController/README.md

 # REActivityViewController

-## This is a modified version, with all of the social components disabled by default
+## This is a modified version, with all activities and localizations as subspecs that can be individually selected.

 ## Setup (this repo)